Hector Berlioz's Neurophysiological Imagination

 A public lecture by Dr Carmel Raz (Postdoctoral Fellow at the Society of Fellows in the Humanities at Columbia University) organised by the Trinity Long Room Hub.

 Bichat posits a comprehensive division of the body into two systems, la vie organique and la vie animale.
 The former is controlled by the passions, and comprises internal organs dealing primarily with nourishment and excretion.
 The latter, which corresponds to behaviors governed by the will and understanding, includes the higher functions of the brain.
 Both “lives” communicate with each other through a spiraling system of sympathetic interactions.
-Explicating Bichat’s theory of the interaction between la vie organique and la vie animale, Dr Raz argues that we can understand the biological and neurophysiological discourses underlying a number of Berlioz’s compositional innovations as calculated steps toward an aesthetics of overpowering neurophysiological experience.
-She will conclude by contextualizing this project within related developments in cognitive historicism and the neuro-humanities.
+Explicating Bichat’s theory of the interaction between la vie organique and la vie animale, I argue that we can understand the biological and neurophysiological discourses underlying a number of Berlioz’s compositional innovations as calculated steps toward an aesthetics of overpowering neurophysiological experience.
+I end by contextualizing this project within related developments in cognitive historicism and the neuro-humanities.

 Campus Location: Trinity Long Room Hub

 Room: Neill Lecture Theatre & Galbraith Seminar Room

 Event Type: Alumni, Arts and Culture, Campus information, Careers, Exhibits, Key dates, Lectures and Seminars, Library, Public, Science Gallery, Special events, Student events, Workshops and Training

 Type of Event: One-time event

 Audience: Undergrad, Postgrad, Alumni, Faculty & Staff, Public

 More info: www.tcd.ie…